|Date of Birth||13 April 1950 , New York City, New York, USA|

 Ron Perlman, a classically trained actor, has appeared in countless stage plays, feature films and television productions.
-He was born Ronald Francis Perlman on April 13, 1950 in Washington Heights, Manhattan, New York.
+He was born April 13, 1950 in Washington Heights, Manhattan, New York.
 His mother, Dorothy, still lives there and is retired from the City Clerk's Office.
-His father, now deceased, was a repairman and a drummer with Artie Shaw's Band.
+His father, now deceased, was a repairman and a drummer.
 With a career spanning over three decades, Perlman has worked alongside such diverse actors as Marlon Brando, Sean Connery, Dominique Pinon, Brad Dourif, Ed Harris, John Hurt, Jude Law, Christina Ricci, Federico Luppi, Sigourney Weaver, Michael Wincott, and Elijah Wood to name a few.

 He lives in Los Angeles, California with his wife, Opal, and their two children, Blake and Brandon.